How do U.S. Taxpayers Exclude Income Earned Abroad

-If you reside outside of the United States but still need to file a U.S. Tax Return, you may qualify for IRS Form 2555 (aka the Foreign Earned Income Exclusion).
+Overseas Income Exclusion If you reside outside of the United States but still need to file a U.S. Tax Return, you may qualify for IRS Form 2555 (aka the Overseas Income Exclusion).
+The IRS Income Exclusion s one of the most commonly used forms of income tax reduction for individuals who have a US tax requirement, but live abroad.

 Under certain circumstances, FEIE allows a person to “exclude” a portion of their income from U.S. Taxation – but, it does not mean the income is excluded from inclusion on the Tax Return.